The Joy of Mirror Making: Parabolizing

 A smooth mirror surface along with deep parabolas can be achieved with full-sized or over-sized pitch laps by varying the pitch lap's area of contact.
 Strokes are kept simple and constant.
 Since pitch is a source of variability due to hardness, thickness and temperature, this approach constrains all the variables into the pitch lap.
 I find great success with this approach, a technique not widely used today but popular in the past.
 Brashear writes, 'After six years of labor I reluctantly gave up the pursuit in this direction [a machine constructed so as to give an intricate motion to the polisher]...
 I have been led to this conclusion: that, given a properly shaped polisher, surfaces of the highest excellence may be produced; either by hand or machine work, and that the simple rotary and reciprocal motions are all that are necessary to be given to the polishing tool.'

 It's easy to concentrate on 'hitting the number', foregoing mirror smoothness.
 For many, hitting the numbers is less difficult with sub-diameter laps.
 The problem with these laps is that they promote roughness.
 Imagine you are icing a cake or pouring a concrete pad.
 What happens when you use a tiny spatula or trowel?
 No matter how hard you try, the surface will not be as smooth from edge to edge as that gotten from a large spatula or a wide trowel.
 A surface worked with a sub-diameter lap needs smoothing with a full sized lap.
 But this changes the figure subtlety.
-I chose to learn to parabolize with full and oversized laps.
+I chose to parabolize with full and oversized laps.

 Zonal problems show up in 12 inch [30cm] and larger mirrors because these larger mirrors are often worked with sub-diameter tools.
 The first masters (Ritchey) used very large laps to generate smoother surfaces.
 We forget the lessons learned by these pioneers.